 NHSN’s Mid-week Botany Group is a friendly group of members who go out regularly on Wednesdays during the summer to look at plants.
 They visit a variety of habitats and landscapes across the North East and enjoy studying and identifying the plants they find.

 The Mid-week Botany Group organisers are Kevin Charman and Bill Burlton

-The Botanical Society of the British Isles (BSBI) appoints recorders for each vice-county (corresponding either to historic counties, or parts of larger ones) and the recorders are anxious to receive records of interesting species:
+The Botanical Society of Britain and Ireland (BSBI) appoints recorders for each vice-county who are always delighted to receive records of both common and interesting plant species.

 South Northumberland (VC 67): Professor John Richards (firstname.lastname@example.org) and Margaret Rogers (email@example.com)

 North Northumberland (VC 68): Chris Metherell (firstname.lastname@example.org)

 Explore a range of informative videos shared by botanical county recorder for North Northumberland, Chris Metherell